Chaeyoung

-Son Chae-young (Korean: 손채영; born April 23, 1999), known mononymously as Chaeyoung, is a South Korean rapper and singer.
-She is a member of the South Korean girl group Twice, formed by JYP Entertainment.
+Son Chae-young (Korean: 손채영; born April 23, 1999), known mononymously as Chaeyoung, is a South Korean singer and rapper.
+She is a member of the girl group Twice, formed by JYP Entertainment in 2015.

+Chaeyoung released her debut studio album Lil Fantasy Vol. 1 and its lead single "Shoot (Firecracker)" in September 2025.

+Life and career

-Early life
+Early life and pre-debut activities

 Chaeyoung was born in Seoul, South Korea on April 23, 1999.
-She took interest in performing arts from a young age and used to model for a children's magazine.
+She took interest in the performing arts from a young age and used to model for a children's magazine.
 Chaeyoung decided she wanted to become a singer before joining JYP Entertainment and took dance lessons for over one year.
+At age 13, she passed the auditions and ended up joining the company.
+As a trainee, she appeared in the music videos for Got7's "Stop Stop It" (2014) and Miss A's "Only You" (2015).